czwstc/scratch-ai/README.md

  - flask
  - Pillow

-if you use Raspberry Pi, you can follow the instructions in [install/raspberry_pi.sh](https://github.com/augustye/scratch-ai/blob/master/install/raspberry_pi.sh)
+If you use Raspberry Pi, you can follow the instructions in [install/raspberry_pi.sh](https://github.com/augustye/scratch-ai/blob/master/install/raspberry_pi.sh)

 Start python server
 -------------------